 1. Love Is….seeing each other in a new light.

 My husband and I have been married for 24 years.
 Seeing my husband today and looking back to who he was in our early years together, I can truthfully say, “where is the man I married?”
 But then again, “where is the girl that married him?”
 Couples in very long term relationships often wake up to find themselves married to strangers.
 Some survive the change and happily adjust.
-But sadly, most do not.
+But sadly, most don’t.

 My friend Heraclitus have this to say: “We both step and do not step in the same rivers.
 We are and are not.”
 Marriage is an ever flowing river, we step in and out of the river as different beings… we can’t step into the same river because it is constantly on the move.
 I’ve realized that my husband is not as happy-go-lucky and makes lesser jokes as compared to when we were just starting out.
 I guess being parents with tons of responsibilities has changed us.
 It made my husband more mature, more serious about life and a lot frugal when it comes to finances.